 First off, avocados are not typically added to a cowboy caviar but I can’t make one without them!
 They add such a great flavor and creaminess to this dip!

 Next, I’m using a special kind of black beans that are tossed in a mild chipotle sauce with corn and peppers: BUSH’S® Black Bean Fiesta.
 They are made by BUSHS’® Beans and were brought back due to popular demand!
 I’m OBSESSED with these beans and it’s unbelievable how much flavor they add to this cowboy caviar.
 The delicious chipotle sauce also adds a good saucy component to the dip which really helps meld all the ingredients together.
-BUSH’S Black Bean Fiesta is just a bit spicy and bring a whole bunch of south-of-the-border flavor.
-(Beyond this caviar, they are also delicious with some grilled chicken or tacos!)
-Also, these beans are gluten-free!
+Beyond this caviar, these beans are also delicious with some grilled chicken tacos!)

 BUSH’S Black Bean Fiesta is a part of a whole new product line, Savory Beans.
 These beans work perfectly as a side dish to provide a little extra something to your meals!